 Tonguing patterns in Irish traditional music (i.e. jigs & reels)

 If your goal is to play Irish traditional music, this explanation might be slightly advanced.
 However, it’s not bad to give it a mention.
 In jigs, which are 6/8 signature tunes connected in 1-2-3 rhythmical phrases, you can usually tongue notes 2 and 3.
 This will make the tune accented as pronouncing “ha-ta-ta”, “ha-ta-ta”.
-Not a requirement but a good place to start thinking of.
+It’s not a requirement but a good place to start thinking of.

 There is, however, another widely used pattern, which is to tongue the notes 2 & 3 and skip tonguing on 1 & 4.
 Frankly, there are a lot of combinations that may fit the melody and you’ll get a sense of it mostly by listening to Irish traditional music.

-A great example of tin whistle tonguing
+Another great example of tin whistle tonguing

 As a beginner, this video below is not here to get you demotivated.
-Quite contrary, it showcases how tin whistle tonguing can go a long way.
+Quite the contrary, it showcases how tin whistle tonguing can go a long way.
 The tune is played by Brian Finnegan, arguably one of the best whistle players in history.
 Concentrate on this recording to hear how his tonguing (besides other ornaments) provides the attitude and a punchy feeling.
 The tune set sounds so convincing.